carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

 keypoints:
 - "GitHub serves pages generated from Markdown (and other) files on a branch of a GitHub repository specified by the user"
-- "By convention, if you create a branch called `gh-pages` it will automatically be published as a website by GitHub on a special URL "
+- "By convention, if you create a branch called `gh-pages` it will automatically be published as a website by GitHub on a special GitHub IO URL composed from your GitHub name and repository name"
 ---

 # What is GitHub Pages?